Use leverage to multiply your output

 A young entrepreneur may ask herself “What’s the most amount of money I can make by investing $100,000?”

 In contrast, a father of two may ask himself “How can I spend the most time with my kids and minimize hours worked—while maintaining this quality of life?”

 As I progress through the early-mid stage of my career, I’ve been thinking about how I can be more strategic.
 And how I can pick smarter bets and be more intentional in my work—rather than brute-force delivering as much as I can.

 For illustrative purposes, here’s how I would think about leverage in a corporate job setting if I wanted to maximize impact.

 Inputs: Time and energy are my inputs.
-Holding these constant ensures I don’t burn out.
+Holding this constant ensures I don’t burn out.

 Outputs: ‘Impact’ is the output I optimize for.
-Obviously, this variable will differ from company to company.
+Obviously, this variable differs from company to company.

 Adoption, Engagement, or Retention